Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 |(ONL = Other National Language)|

-At the beginning of the 6th year, pupils cannot normally choose a subject which they have not taken in the 4th and 5th years.
+At the beginning of the 6th year, pupils cannot normally choose an optional subject which they have not taken in the 4th and 5th years.
 However, this rule may be waived by the Director and the teachers concerned if pupils can provide proof that their background in the subject is sufficient for them to follow it successfully in years 6 and 7.
-Pupils may have to pass a test on the syllabus of years 4 and 5 to proof that their background is sufficient.
+Pupils will have to pass an assessment to proof that their level is sufficient.
+This assessment normally involves a formal test on materials covered in S4 and S5.

 Advanced subjects involve, as their name suggests, a deeper study of the subject in question and should be chosen only by those pupils who show a clear interest and a particular aptitude for the subject.